 Country / RegionVerdictRationale

 🇺🇸United StatesPMPPMP is the de facto standard.
 PRINCE2 is rarely listed in US job descriptions.
-PMP required or strongly preferred for virtually all senior PM roles.
+PMP is required or strongly preferred for virtually all senior PM roles.

 🇨🇦CanadaPMPPMP dominates.
 Some federal government projects use PRINCE2 influence but PMP remains the primary hiring credential across provinces.